dpscience/DMLLTDetectorPulseDiscriminator/README.md

 ## (1) pyDMLLTDetectorPulseDiscriminator:

-A <b>python-based framework</b>, which provides the functionalities for <b>TRAINing and TESTing/EVALuating a classifier</b>, such as the naives Bayes classifier, on CORRECT and FALSE/REJECT detector output pulses.
-Moreover, it provides the generation of lifetime spectra from shape-discriminated detector pulses using a TRAINed classifier.
+A <b>python-based framework</b>, which provides the functionalities for <b>TRAINing and TESTing/EVALuating a classifier</b>, such as the naive Bayes classifier, on a set of CORRECT and FALSE/REJECT detector output pulses.
+Moreover, it provides the generation of lifetime spectra from shape-discriminated detector pulses applying the TRAINed classifier.

 ## Python Requirements